FHantke/brave-browser-wiki/Brave’s-Capture-of-Usage-Data.md

 # What information is contained in a usage request?

+The browser provides the following values in the query parameters of the request.

 | Field | Description | Values | Example |
 | ----- | ----------- | ------ | ------- |
 | platform | Platform identifier | winx64-bc, winia32-bc, winarm64-bc, linux-bc, osx-bc, osxarm64-bc, android-bc, ios | winx64-bc |